 We know you could wax lyrical about the life-changing qualities of your products all day long, but now is not the time to go in for the hard sell.
 These shoppers got as far as your checkout page - they're already interested in what you have to offer.
 But perhaps they didn't get all the information they needed to make a purchase, or maybe they were unsure about your returns policy.
 Whatever the issue, adopt a customer service tone and use your cart abandonment email to showcase your helpfulness.
 Vision Direct keeps their cart abandonment emails short and sweet, providing their contact details, store rating, and useful information about deliveries.

 4) Glasses Direct

 1 in 3 consumers read up to 4 product reviews before making a purchase decision and over half of consumers look for star ratings when deciding whether to buy.
-Use social proof to convince your shoppers and ease purchase anxiety with star ratings and reviews in your cart abandonment emails.
+Use social proof to convince your potential customers and ease purchase anxiety with star ratings and reviews in your cart abandonment emails.
 This will be especially effective for shoppers who got cold feet before completing their purchase.
-Glasses Direct includes the carted product’s star ratings and links to product reviews in their cart abandonment emails.
+Glasses Direct includes the carted product's star ratings and links to product reviews in their cart abandonment emails.